citelao/sensible/_coffee_shop/6-traditional.md

 And we learn about new bugs, new exploits, and new backdoors all the time.
 There are podcasts about it.
 In fact, two 2018 papers revealed theoretical attacks that exposed everything on almost *every* computer from the last 20 years---Spectre and Meltdown<!-- https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)#Affected_hardware, clean up this stat-->.

-But it turns out that computer companies know about these automatic scanners, too.
-And they even find some of the biggest exploits<!-- project zero -->.
+But it turns out that most attacks don't rely on these vulnerabilities.
+In 2017, at most 10% of corporate breaches exploited a new vulnerability<!-- Verizon Reveals Cyber-Attack Trends in Data Breach Report -->.
+In fact, many of these exploits come from companies auditing and testing themselves<!-- project zero -->.

-And it turns out that most computer companies today proactively defend against these attacks---if your software is up to date, you should be protected.
+And it turns out that most computer companies today proactively defend against these attacks.
+At least for your Macs, Window PCs, and Linux boxes---if your software is up to date, you should be protected.<!-- WannaCry, eg -->

 ## Scalable hacking: in 2004